xuanruiqi/ember-website/public/README.md

 ### Deploying

 You may deploy your application after building as a static single-page application on any static storage platform, such as Github Pages or Amazon S3.
 You may also deploy on clouds, such as Heroku or Amazon Elastic Beanstalk.

+It is recommended that you use the `ember-cli-deploy` tool to make a production build and deploy your application.

 ## Further Reading / Useful Links